 The State provides post-employment health care to its employees and, in fiscal year 2008, began accounting for these benefits according to GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions ("GASB 45").
-The State's actuarially accrued liability, based on a study conducted by Cheiron using actual data as of July 1, 2015, has been determined to be about \$6.32 billion using a discount rate of 4.25%.
+The State's actuarially accrued liability, based on a study conducted by Cheiron using actual data as of July 1, 2016, has been determined to be about \$7.46 billion using a discount rate of 3.75%, having been reduced from 4.25%.

 The State began pre-funding the obligation in 2002 and 2003 with lump sum payments and contributions based on a percentage of payroll.
-In fiscal year 2007, the amount contributed as a percentage of payroll was approximately \$5 million and increased to approximately \$10 million in fiscal years 2008 and 2009.
+In fiscal year 2007, the amount contributed as a percentage of payroll was approximately \$5 million and increased to approximately \$10 million in fiscal years 2008 and

+2009.
 In both fiscal years 2010 and 2011, the State contributed \$10 million from abandoned property revenue and, in 2011, an additional \$9.7 million was contributed by the State primarily from Medicare Part D subsidies received.
-Fiscal year 2012 and 2013 contributions, based on 0.9% of payroll, were about \$16.8 million each and the fiscal 2013 Medicare Part D subsidy was \$11.2 million.
+Fiscal year 2012 and 2013 contributions, based on a 0.9% of payroll, were about \$16.8 million each and the fiscal 2013 Medicare Part D subsidy was \$11.2 million.
 In addition, \$3.6 million was received from fiscal 2013 abandoned property revenues.
 Fiscal 2014 payroll contributions totaled \$16 million plus an additional \$6.2 million in Medicare Part D subsidies brought total fiscal 2014 contributions to \$22.2 million.
 Fiscal 2015 payroll contributions totaled \$17.3 million.
-Payroll contributions for fiscal 2016 are expected to be approximately \$17.5 million.
+Fiscal 2016 payroll contributions totaled \$17.5 million.
+Payroll contributions for fiscal 2017 are expected to be about \$17.5 million.

-The State has established an irrevocable trust and, at June 30, 2015, has accumulated \$312 million in assets resulting in a funding ratio of 4.9%.
-At a 4.25% discount rate, the State's fiscal year 2016 annual required contribution ("ARC") is \$425.6 million, which is expected to be only partially met with cash contributions and paid benefits.
-Paid benefits are estimated to be in the amount of \$205.0 million.
+The State has established an irrevocable trust and, at June 30, 2016, has accumulated \$310 million in assets resulting in a funding ratio of 4.1%.
+At a 3.75% discount rate, the State's fiscal year 2017 annual required contribution ("ARC") is \$491.7 million, which is expected to be only partially met with cash contributions and paid benefits.
+Paid benefits are estimated to be in the amount of \$219.3 million.